 14. Practice mindfulness.

 Having a monkey mind is normal—it happens to everyone.
-The trick is to learn how to quiet it down so you can live a more peaceful life.
+The trick is to learn how to quiet down your monkey mind so you can live a more peaceful life.

 It is important to not let the monkeys take over, but rather to learn how to take control and have them listen to your commands.
 Get the monkeys to be on your side so they don't interfere with your success.